 Adjusting Settings

-Maintenance and setup play a fairly minor role in the life of a mower, so we primarily evaluated each mower's ease of use based on how easy it was to adjust various settings.
+Maintenance and setup play a fairly minor role in a mower's life, so we primarily evaluated each mower's ease of use based on how easy it was to adjust settings.
 We considered how easy it was to fold and store each model, adjusting the cutting height, and changing cutting speed or modes as well.
-We evaluated attaching and releasing the mulching bag, if included, as well.
+We also evaluated attaching and releasing the mulching bag, if included.

 All three of the Ego models fold nicely to store vertically, saving a ton of space in a garage or shed.
 Credit: Hale Milano

-While most folding mowers have some sort of wingnut & bolt or other quick-release system for folding the bar down, there are three models that stood out as far superior to the rest for this process.
-It doesn't get any easier than adjusting the handle on any of the Ego Power+ mowers.
-Each model has a large lever that either adjusts the angle of the handle or is used to fold it all the way over the mower body when you're ready to store it.
-As an added bonus, if you lower the handle all the way, the mower can be tipped back and stored vertically, saving space in your garage or shed.
+While most folding mowers have some wingnut-and-bolt or other quick-release system for folding the bar down, three models stood out as far superior to the rest in this process.
+It doesn't get any easier than adjusting the handle on any Ego Power+ mower.
+Each model has a large lever that either adjusts the handle angle or folds it all the way over the mower body when you're ready to store it.
+As a bonus, if you lower the handle all the way, the mower can be tipped back and stored vertically, saving space in your garage or shed.

-It doesn't get any easier than adjusting the angle or folding up the handle of the Ego Power+ LM2135SP.
+It doesn't get any easier than adjusting the angle or folding up the handle of the Ego Power+ 800 Self-propelled 21" (LM2135SP).
 Credit: Clark Tate

 It's also quite easy to adjust the settings on the Ego models.
 A large selector knob for the cutting height and mulching or bagging mode can be done one-handed.
 Tough buttons for selecting the power mode, like Eco or Turbo, and lights, are also easy.
 The one drawback is adjusting the self-propulsion speed, which requires twisting a knob in the center of the handle.
-We wish it were a pressure-based trigger built into where you hold the mower handle during use.
+We wish it were a pressure-based trigger built into the handle you hold while using the mower.

 The speed selector is in the middle of the handle on Ego models, and not ideal for adjusting the speed while mowing.
 Credit: Hale Milano